Bachelor of Arts in Mathematics

 While students must consult with their major adviser in planning a course of study, the department provides the following recommendations.

-- Students interested in teaching should consider MA 285.
+- Students interested in teaching must take MA 285 or MA 371.

 - Students interested in statistics should consider: